Fire Twister

-Fire Twister (also known in Germany as Fire Twister - Feuerhölle L.A.) is a 2015 American-Canadian low-budget action-adventure-disaster-sci-fi film directed by George Erschbamer.
+Fire Twister is a 2015 American-Canadian low-budget action-adventure-disaster-sci-fi film directed by George Erschbamer.
 The film received poor ratings due to poor production quality.

 Plot

 As part of an eco-group, Scott, an ex-firefighter, Carla, a climate specialist, Barbie, and Jason go to hang up an anti-oil banner on a large storage tank on top of a hill inside a Synco compound.
 They find a bomb on the tank, planted by the Central Intelligence Agency (CIA), and run away as it explodes.
 The explosion creates a fire twister which passes down to the town below causing a vast amount of destruction.

 Two CIA agents suddenly appear and start shooting at Scott and his companions; they lose their assailants by hiding behind the trees and came across Anthony, a chief engineer at Synco, who confesses they have been making a new hydrogen fuel (MT-11), which was stored in the tank that exploded.
 He says this fuel burns for a long time and that the twister will keep getting bigger.

 Scott's group and Anthony follow the twister in their car into town, which destroys a house and continues through the local town.
 The group is unhurt, but many other people have been injured.
 Scott rescues a woman hanging from a tree after being thrown by the twister; she then lets them borrow her car and the group flees just as the CIA agents re-appear.
 Anthony surmises the twister is attracted to heat.
 Scott phones a colleague from the fire service and gives him the information on the twister.

 Mr. Garber, the Synco CEO, is interviewed by the press and blames the twister on Scott and Carla.
 A Synco employee speaks out on the news saying the MT-11 fuel was only moved a couple of days ago, and that this tank wasn't rated to safely hold it.
 Garber speaks to V, one of the CIA agents, on the phone, instructing her to kill Scott.